Preparing for Surgery: An Integrative Approach - CancerChoices

 Self care to prepare yourself for surgery

-Each of the 7 Healing Practices can build your health.
+Each of the 7 Lifestyle Practices can build your health.
 Eating Well and Moving More have been studied specifically regarding preparing for surgery.

 Eating Well